Skip to Content

 • BNP Paribas, J.P.
 Morgan Securities plc and Standard Chartered Bank (together, the arrangers) on the establishment of the US$1 billion Euro Medium Term Note Programme by Vietnam Prosperity Joint Stock Commercial Bank (VPBank) and the debut drawdown of US$300 million, equivalent to 6.25 per cent.
 The Notes are listed on the Singapore Exchange Securities Trading Limited and will due in 2022 under the Programme.
 This was nominated as debt and equity-linked deal of the year by IFLR Asia (2020).

-• Vietnam local bank, as an issuer on the issuance of tier-2 bonds under the US$1 billion Euro Medium Term Note Programme, in which the Notes once drawdown will be listed on the Singapore Exchange Securities Trading Limited.
-Citigroup, Credit Suisse, Deutsche Bank, Morgan Stanley, HSBC and Maybank, as joint bookrunners on the Vinhomes’ Rule 144A US$1.3 billion initial equity offering and listing on the Ho Chi Minh Stock Exchange.
+• Citigroup, Credit Suisse, Deutsche Bank, Morgan Stanley, HSBC and Maybank, as joint bookrunners on the Vinhomes’ Rule 144A US$1.3 billion initial public offering and listing on the Ho Chi Minh Stock Exchange.
 This equity public offering transaction is the largest ever offering in Vietnam.

 • Citigroup, Credit Suisse, Deutsche Bank and Saigon Securities as joint managers, on Vincom Retail’s Rule 144A US$700 million offering of secondary shares and listing on the Ho Chi Minh Stock Exchange.
-This transaction utilised a new structure that resulted in shorter settlement times and at the date of close, this was the largest ever equity deal in Vietnam.
-This deal was awarded the PE Deal of the Year – Finance Asia Achievement Awards 2017.
+This transaction utilised a new structure that resulted in shorter settlement times and at the date of close, this was the largest ever equity deal in Vietnam This deal was awarded the PE Deal of the Year – Finance Asia Achievement Awards 2017.

 • A global investment bank and Credit Suisse as bookrunners on Vinpearl’s US$450 million Reg-S only exchangeable bond listed on the Singapore Exchange Securities Trading Limited.
 Vinpearl is the hospitality arm of Vingroup, one of Vietnam’s largest conglomerates.
-This was the first public exchangeable bond by a Vietnamese issuer done on a delayed settlement basis.
+This was the first public exchangeable bond by a Vietnamese issuer done on a delayed settlement basis

 • Morgan Stanley and Deutsche Bank, as joint global coordinators on the Techcombank’s Rule 144A US$ 900 million initial equity offering and listing on the Ho Chi Minh Stock Exchange.